rakatarkas/rsschool-cv/cv.md

 ## About me

 I'm a new learner in coding.
 My goals consist in achiving professional skills and be qualified enough for a high-paid position.
-Having early expierience with IT community is important to me, as to be aknowledge of it when i'll go to college.
+Having early expierience with IT community is important to me, as to be aknowledged of it when i'll go to college.
 I want to become the best version of me, to live a better life with the help of coding.
-I'm ready to learn new information and seek it if requierd.
+I'm ready to learn new information and serach for it if requierd.

 ## Skills
 For now i know: